Stress Management

 3 Not So Obvious Lifestyle Stressors

 1. Undereating – Many people who are on a weight-loss journey turn to restricting calories as a way to shed extra pounds.
 Yes, it is true that to lose weight, you must be in a caloric deficit, but some people reach their goal weight and continue to restrict calories long-term.
 Restricting calories long-term will start to have the opposite effect on their body and they will store more fat due to increased cortisol levels.
-Instead, focus on nutrient-dense foods that nourish and support your health, and consume your maintenance calories every day.
-If you don’t know how to figure this out, you need to work with someone who can support you.
+Instead, focus on nutrient-dense foods that nourish and support your health, and consume your maintenance calories daily.
+If you don’t know how to figure this out, you may want to consider working with a professional who can support you.

 2. Over-exercising – While exercising is part of the equation for good health, over-exercising can cause chronic stress on your body.
 Rest and active recovery days are also part of your health and wellness equation.
 Chronic physical stress on our bodies leads to increased cortisol levels, adrenal fatigue, gut health changes, aches, and pains, which may lead to falling, twisting an ankle, or pulling a ligament.
+Working out in a fasted state can also have detrimental effects, especially for midlife women.
 Active rest days are crucial to recover and repair muscle tissue so you are ready to push again.
 Taking a long walk or a restorative yoga class is great on active rest days.

 Midlife women transitioning through menopause tend to undereat, overexercise, and swap out food choices for seemingly healthier choices to combat menopausal weight gain, body composition changes, stress, anxiety, and depression.
 Because the gut microbiome does adversely change during perimenopause, these behaviors may lead to gastrointestinal dysbiosis, such as bloating, gas, constipation, diarrhea, or reflux, which can be considered symptoms of IBS.